Hiring Metrics

 Flexible shifts and scheduling

-A traditional work week will work well for some employees, but others may need more creative scheduling that works with their family and personal life.
+A traditional work week will suit some employees, but others may need more creative scheduling that fits their family and personal life.
 Avoid a one-size-fits-all approach.

 Access to health and wellness programs